A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Tutorial

 \subsection{Generating Highway Traffic Speed Contour}

-The generation of highway traffic speed contours plays a crucial role in the analysis and visualization of traffic dynamics over both time and space.
+The generation of highway traffic speed contours plays a crucial role in analyzing and visualizing traffic dynamics across both time and space.
 Traditionally, traffic flow has been represented using a time-space diagram of vehicles, which depicts the movement of vehicles along a road segment over time, providing insight into congestion patterns and traffic bottlenecks.
 However, converting this into a time-space speed contour offers several advantages.
 While traditional time-space diagrams focus on the position of vehicles at specific times, speed contours emphasize variations in traffic speed across both temporal and spatial dimensions, offering a clearer representation of traffic conditions such as slowdowns, jams, or free-flowing traffic across broader time periods.
 In this tutorial, we generated the traffic speed contour data based on the vehicle trajectory data.

 Speed contours offer a continuous and intuitive visualization of traffic speeds across different locations and time intervals, making them particularly useful for traffic management and planning.
 They enable transportation professionals to quickly identify and quantify areas of concern, such as sections of highways prone to congestion or inconsistent traffic flow, thereby facilitating better decision-making.
 Moreover, these contours can serve as input for traffic forecasting models, aiding in the development of responsive traffic control systems, infrastructure improvements, and policy interventions aimed at reducing congestion and improving road safety.
 In this section, we aim to generate highway traffic speed contours from the input noise.
-Through the learning process, the model captures the spatial and temporal joint distribution of traffic dynamics.
-The output is a detailed traffic speed contour that reflects the variations in traffic conditions.
+Through the learning process, the model captures the spatial and temporal joint distribution of traffic dynamics, resulting in a detailed speed contour that reflects variations in traffic conditions.